ministryofjustice/hmpps-non-associations/README.md

 ## Testing

-Continuous integration on CircleCI will always perform the full suite of tests on pull requests and branches pushed to github, but they can be run locally too.
+Continuous integration on GitHub Actions will always perform the full suite of tests on pull requests and branches pushed to GitHub, but they can be run locally too.

 ### Unit tests